 Canada and Uruguay established diplomatic relations in January 1951.
-In 1953 Canada appointed its first Ambassador to Uruguay, resident in Argentina.
-Bilateral relations have expanded considerably since this time and in particular since 1984 when Uruguay returned to democracy following 11 years of military rule.
+In 1953, Canada appointed its first Ambassador to Uruguay, resident in Argentina.
+Bilateral relations have expanded considerably since this time, in particular since 1984, when Uruguay returned to democracy following 11 years of military rule.

 Bilateral relations between Canada and Uruguay are built upon shared values and interests.
 Our countries also are members of many hemispheric and global organizations.
-Uruguay is an active player in multilateral fora such as the OAS and the UN, and is the largest per capita contributor to UN peace support operations.
-Uruguay’s important commitment to the UN Mission in Haiti (MINUSTAH) brings an added commonality of interests for our two countries in the hemisphere.
+Canada and Uruguay are both active players in multilateral fora such as the United Nations (UN) and the Organization of American States (OAS).
+Uruguay’s important commitments to the United Nations Stabilization Mission in Haiti (MINUSTAH) highlight our countries’ commonality of interests in hemispheric security and development issues.

 Uruguay is a strong democracy that is successfully balancing social and economic priorities.
-Among Latin American countries, it traditionally leads indices of low corruption, good governance and democratic development.
-It has a well-educated population, strong universities and a significant tradition of both French and English language education.
+Among Latin American countries, it traditionally leads indices of low corruption and democratic governance.
+It has a literacy rate of 98 percent and strong universities with a significant tradition of both French and English language education.

-Uruguay is a full member of Mercosur, a customs union which also includes Argentina, Brazil, and Paraguay.
-The location of the permanent Secretariat of Mercosur in Montevideo reflects the prominent and strategic position of Uruguay in South America.
-In June 2011, Canada announced that it is moving forward with exploratory discussions with Mercosur to enhance the commercial relationship.
+Uruguay is a full member of Mercosur, a customs union which also includes Argentina, Brazil, Paraguay and Venezuela.
+The location of the Parlasur and of the permanent Secretariat of Mercosur in Montevideo reflects the prominent and strategic position of Uruguay in South American regional integration.

-Canada and Uruguay have deepened their bilateral economic ties through a number of bilateral agreements such as: Foreign Investment Promotion and Protection Agreement (FIPA) which came into force in 1999; a bilateral Social Security Agreement that came into force in January 2002; and a bilateral Audiovisual Co-Production Agreement to encourage joint film productions (2005); and an Air Transport Agreement (2012).
+Canada and Uruguay have deepened their bilateral economic ties through a number of bilateral agreements such as: Foreign Investment Promotion and Protection Agreement (FIPA) signed in 1999; a bilateral Social Security Agreement that came into force in January 2002; a bilateral Audiovisual Co-Production Agreement to encourage joint film productions (2005); and an Air Transport Agreement (2012).
 A Tax Information Exchange Agreement (TIEA) was signed in February 2013 and came into effect in 2014.

-In Canada, Canadians of Uruguayan origin constitute a well-organized community that is a stakeholder and contributor to the bilateral relationship, particularly in the commercial and cultural areas.
+Canadians of Uruguayan origin constitute a well-organized community that contributes to the bilateral relationship, particularly in the commercial and cultural areas.
 In 2012, nearly 1,500 Uruguayans visited Canada.
 In Uruguay, the Canadian community is estimated to number around 500.
-Approximately 10,000 Canadians visit Uruguay annually.
+Approximately 10,000 Canadian tourists visit Uruguay each year.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .